144E.01 EMERGENCY MEDICAL SERVICES REGULATORY BOARD.

 (13) a family practice physician who is currently involved in emergency medical services;

-(14) a public member who resides in Minnesota and is at least 65 years of age; and
+(14) a public member who resides in Minnesota; and

 (15) the commissioners of health and public safety or their designees.